 At the request of Dr. Lenz, Norman Marcus and Norman Oberstein, his long-time professional advisors, were placed in charge of the Foundation.
 Dr. Lenz’ father, the late Frederick Lenz, Jr., joined them on the Board of Directors and has now been replaced by Liz Lewinson, a student of Dr. Lenz.
-Norman Oberstein now serves a Chief Executive Officer; Liz Lewinson is Vice President and Treasurer.
+Norman Oberstein is Chairman of the Board; Liz Lewinson is Chief Executive Officer.

-In addition, the Board of Directors formed an Advisory Committee consisting of Dr. Lenz’ former students and business associates (all practicing Buddhists), together with nationally recognized Buddhist leaders who are in a position to give the Lenz Foundation a broad perspective and assist the Board in reaching out to the broader Buddhist community.
+In addition, the Board of Directors formed an Advisory Committee consisting of Dr. Lenz’ former students and nationally recognized Buddhist leaders who are in a position to give the Lenz Foundation a broad perspective and assist the Board in reaching out to the broader Buddhist community.

 In accordance with Dr. Lenz’ directions, the Lenz Foundation is perpetual, meaning that it is intended to continue in its work indefinitely.
 Accordingly, it makes grants to other tax-exempt organizations and educational institutions, as well as funding its own programs, to carry out the Foundation’s purposes while at the same time seeking to grow its endowment in order to assure its longevity.